MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 - Favorites
 - Passwords
-- Form-fill
-- History
+- Addresses and more (form-fill)
-- Open tabs (sessions)
+- Collections
-- Settings (preferences)
+- Settings
 - Extensions
+- Open tabs (available in Microsoft Edge version 88 or later)
+- History (available in Microsoft Edge version 88 or later)

 The preceding list of attributes is different than the attributes that could be synced in Microsoft Edge Legacy.
 (For details about Microsoft Edge Legacy settings, see [Windows 10 roaming settings](/azure/active-directory/devices/enterprise-state-roaming-windows-settings-reference).)
 Users can selectively enable/disable these attributes using Microsoft Edge settings.
 Given the difference in attributes between the two versions (for example, history), users might be asked to give sync consent again.